 Council and AHRC host dementia policy seminars

 The Nuffield Council on Bioethics and the Arts and Humanities Research Council (AHRC) have jointly hosted a series of three policy seminars focusing on the Council’s 2009 report Dementia: ethical issues.
 The seminars, which took place in Westminster throughout March 2011, engaged researchers and policy-makers in the field of dementia, and sought to highlight areas of crossover between bioethics, the humanities, and policy-making in the context of dementia.
 The three seminars focused on separate ethics ‘concepts’ associated with dementia which were highlighted by the Council’s report – namely autonomy, personhood, and solidarity – and were chaired respectively by Baroness Murphy, Professor Alistair Burns, and Baroness Perry.
 Each seminar included presentations from both academics and policy-makers, and encouraged discussion and debate with invited guests who represented dementia care, research and policy.
 Points raised during the discussion included:

 - Because a person with dementia is a person, they must be encouraged to make decisions and their views and values should be acknowledged.

-More could be done by those in policy-making roles to enable people with dementia to make autonomous decisions.
+- More could be done by those in policy-making roles to enable people with dementia to make autonomous decisions.

-A person with dementia’s sense of self and self-expression is grounded in their social and family relationships, and policy development should reflect this.
+- A person with dementia’s sense of self and self-expression is grounded in their social and family relationships, and policy development should reflect this.

-Informal care can only work if there is sufficient professional care to partner the efforts of the informal carer.
+- Informal care can only work if there is sufficient professional care to partner the efforts of the informal carer.

-Community development needs to be addressed in order to overcome the exclusion of people with dementia from their communities.
+- Community development needs to be addressed in order to overcome the exclusion of people with dementia from their communities.

-Dementia needs to be recognised as an area requiring multidisciplinary research.
+- Dementia needs to be recognised as an area requiring multidisciplinary research.